nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `status INDEX s/STATUS`

 Notes:
-* If multiple `s/STATUS` are given in the command, the last provided `STATUS` will be used
+* If more than one `s/STATUS` is given in the command, the last provided `STATUS` will be used

 Parameters:
 * [`INDEX`](#index)